 Change is a big part of work and life.

 You can never take success for granted.
-It is often hard to accept that what got you here won’t get you were you need to go.
-I cannot tell you how many times I have heard clients bemoan the fact that a long term business relationship has suddenly ended or that the market as a whole has shifted its buying behavior not in their favor.
+It is often hard to accept that what got you here won’t get you where you need to go.
+I cannot tell you how many times I have heard clients bemoan the fact that a long-term business relationship has suddenly ended or that the market, as a whole, has shifted its buying behavior not in their favor.
 Being good at what you do will work for a while but it’s just as important to know how the definition of good is changing and why.
-No one wins a race standing still or running backwards.
+No one wins a race standing still or running backward.
 In business, you must keep your competitive edge.

 - Do your homework